-From 17 to 23 March 2016 no migrants and refugees were registered arriving in fYROM, same as the previous week (0) and down from two weeks ago (1,295 migrants and refugees).
+From 10 to 16 March 2016 no migrants and refugees were registered arriving in fYROM, down from 1,295 in the previous week and 1,163 two weeks ago.
 Since the beginning of 2016, a total of 89,623 migrants and refugees have entered the country.

-15 March-According to sources on the ground, a group of 2.000 - 5.000 migrants and refugees, which was stationed in the Greek Transit Centre "Idomeni", tried to cross the border approximately 4-5 km from the Transit Center "Vinojug" in Gevgelija.
+15 March- According to sources on the ground, a group of 2.000 - 5.000 migrants and refugees, which was stationed in the Greek Transit Centre "Idomeni", tried to cross the border approximately 4-5 km from the Transit Center "Vinojug" in Gevgelija.

-All of them were stopped by the Macedonian police, and were not allowed to enter on fYROM territory.
+All of them was stopped by the Macedonian police, and were not allowed to enter on our territory.
 Only small group (app 500) migrants managed to cross and entered the nearby village Moin.
-Most of them have been returned to Greece by 16 March.
+Most of them have been returned to Greek side by 16 March.
 Only a small group (app 500) migrants managed to cross and entered the nearby village of Moin.